msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Once picking is confirmed:

 - Shipment status is now `PICKED`
-- Goods are no longer part of your inventory and cannot be allocated to other shipments
 - You are now invited to confirm the shipping via the `Confirm Shipped` button
 - If your customer is also using mSupply, then an **Inbound Shipment** has been generated and is now visible to your customer